Day Barr

 Software Engineer

-Worked on the full development cycle of numerous projects, both customer funded and internal product developments.
-Over the course of these projects, I quickly became recognised within the company as the resident expert on MFC GUIs and the Win32 APIs.
+Worked on the full development cycle of numerous projects.
+This included customer funded projects that they had outsourced to us and internal product developments.
+I quickly became recognised within the company as the resident expert on MFC GUIs and the Win32 APIs.

-I worked as part of a team, from specification through to delivery, on the following projects:
+I worked as part of a team, from requirements gathering through to customer acceptance testing, on the following projects:

 • a cut-down implementation of the NAS layer of a UMTS protocol stack for 3G test equipment.
 Required intimate knowledge of the relevant ETSI specifications.
 Cross-platform (Linux, Cygwin, native Win32) C++, TCP/IP sockets